Alaska Airlines Premium Class: Is it worth the upgrade in 2023?

 Alaska Airlines Premium Class Lounge Access

 Alaska Airlines Premium Class passengers don’t get complimentary access to the Alaska Lounge.
-Alaska Lounge services are only accessible if passengers have a valid membership card, same-day pass or have earned emerald and sapphire membership.
+Alaska Lounge services are only accessible if passengers have a valid membership card, same-day pass, or earned emerald and sapphire membership.

 Alaska Airlines Premium Class Food